qphong/gpml/README.md

-# Gaussian Process Meta-Learning for Few-shot Regression
+# Learning to Learning with Gaussian Processes
-The source code for the paper: Gaussian Process Meta-Learning for Few-shot Regression
+This is the source code for the paper: Learning to Learning with Gaussian Processes, published at UAI 2021.

 ## Getting Started